Skip to main content

 • Roleplay creation permissions

-• Monitor coaching credit totals
+• View subscription details, seat counts, and coaching credit totals

 • Access or manage integrations